JohnMealy23/cookie-toss/README.md

 npm run dev-app
 ```

-Navigate to <http://dependant-site.com:2222>, and open the developer console to observe output.
+Navigate to <http://dependant-site.com:2222>, and observe the output on the page.

 You'll note no values are stored in the localStorage of <http://dependant-site.com:2222>.
 If you navigate to <http://source-of-truth.com:1111>, you'll find all example values stored there.